AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

-Explain the difference between an instance method and a static method
+a) Explain the difference between an instance method and a static method

+Answer:

+b) Provide an example use case for a static method

+Answer:

+c) Provide an example use case for an instance method

 Answer:

 ### Problem